-MÜHLE is an industry leading manufacturer of a large variety of wet shaving products.
-Most notably, MÜHLE produces world-renowned shaving brushes which have been one of their specialties since it was founded in 1945.
+MÜHLE is an industry-leading manufacturer of a large variety of wet shaving products.
+Most notably, MÜHLE produces world-renowned shaving brushes which have been one of its specialties since it was founded in 1945.

 Q1.
 What are the primary properties/traits considered when evaluating the quality of a shaving brush (brush bristles)?